Publication Ethics and Publication Malpractice Statement

 Authorship of the manuscript

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Authorship must be limited to anyone who has significantly contributed to conceiving, designing, executing or interpretating the reported study.
+Significant contributors should be listed as co-authors.
+If others have taken part in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
+The corresponding author should make sure that all appropriate co-authors (and no inappropriate co-authors) are included in the paper, and that all co-authors have seen and approved the final version and agreed to its submission for publication.

 Disclosure and conflicts of interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for the project should be disclosed.
+In their manuscripts, all authors should report any financial or other substantive conflict of interest that might be construed as influencing the results or interpretation of their manuscript.
+All sources of financial support for the project must be stated.

 Peer review

-Authors are obliged to participate in the peer review process and cooperate fully by responding promptly to editors’ requests for raw data, clarifications, and proof of ethics approval, patient consents and copyright permissions.
-In the case of a first decision of “revisions necessary”, authors should respond to the reviewers’ comments systematically, point by point, and in a timely manner, revising and re-submitting their manuscript to the journal by the deadline given.
+Authors are obliged to take part in the peer review process and fully cooperate by responding promptly to editors’ requests for raw data, clarifications, and proof of ethics approval, patient consents and copyright permissions.
+In the case of a first decision of “reviews necessary”, authors should respond to the reviewers’ comments systematically, point by point, and in a timely manner, duly reviewing and re-submitting their manuscript to the journal within the deadline given.

 Fundamental errors in published works